toivjon/max-pondus/README.md

 Both projects and their usage instructions can be found under the corresponding folders.

+## Features
+This section contains the list of the service features.

+Note that currently all features are still TODOs as the application is currently in design phase.

+TODO

 ## Entities
 This section contains information about the application entities and their relationships.